 You should always reduce your speed when driving in any kind of extreme weather as a precaution.

-Car Call UK help thousands of drivers every year with their accident claims.
+Car Call UK and our partners help thousands of drivers every year with their accident claims.
 If you would like help regarding an accident claim call 02392 484 244 and we will be happy to help.